 - Our aim is to ensure that every child becomes a reader, a writer and a confident speaker by the time they leave Fringford Primary School.

-- To promote and instill a love for reading, writing and of high quality literature in pupils of all ages.
+- To promote and instill a love for reading, writing and high quality literature into pupils of all ages.

-- To provide an English curriculum which incorporates carefully planned steps to develop essential knowledge and skills.
+- To derive an English curriculum which sequences to develop the acquisition of knowledge and skills.

 - We use the CLPE Power and Reading and Cornerstones to link the curriculum and this encourages pupils to express their ideas, discuss and to develop more sophisticated vocabulary.

 - Our pupils are encouraged to read for pleasure and to read widely through our reading scheme and school library.
 Every day they have an opportunity to ‘Drop Everything and Read.’